 - International Patients

-Specialists in kidney diseases (nephrology) care for people who have membranous nephropathy.
+At Mayo Clinic's campus in Florida, specialists in nephrology and hypertension care for people who have membranous nephropathy.

 For appointments or more information, call the Central Appointment Office at 904-953-0853 8 a.m. to 5 p.m.
 Eastern time, Monday through Friday or complete an online appointment request form.